 CBL supports curricular projects that promote student learning while engaging with individuals and organizations outside the curriculum.
 Projects should:

-- Engage a majority of enrolled students into the project's implementation.
+- Engage a majority of course-enrolled students in the project's implementation

 Before the course, OCE can provide:

 - Assistance brokering meetings between faculty, community partners, and our office.

 - Assistance developing a participation agreement between MICA and the community partner.